-Initial research emphases of the CRL include:
+Current research emphases of the CRL include:

 CRL research is targeted to the needs of planners, professionals, students, volunteers, and communities.
 The geographic scope of the CRL extends to the Northeast Region, a highly populated region with a diversity of people and land uses.
-The Center focuses on New Jersey, the most densely populated state in the nation.
+The center focuses on New Jersey, the most densely populated state in the nation.
 Located along the I-95 corridor, New Jersey is central to all of the northeastern cities in the region.
 Particular attention is devoted to the urban-rural gradient and disturbances that are prevalent in New Jersey, such as: fire in the wildland-urban interface, extreme storm events, diseases, insect and animal pests, invasive plants, as well as developmental pressures and changing economies and markets.

-The objective of the Center is to focus on the development of social-ecological system resilience, from short-term recovery, to longer-term restoration, to fundamental system re-organization or resistance.
+The objective of the center is to focus on the development of social-ecological system resilience, from short-term recovery, to longer-term restoration, to fundamental system re-organization or resistance.
 CRL personnel are studying and supporting improved urban and rural natural resources stewardship and its linkages to enhanced community well-being, public attitudes and behaviors, and sound policymaking.